Consolidated Edison (NYSE:ED) Releases FY 2021 Earnings Guidance

 Consolidated Edison (NYSE:ED) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $4.150-$4.350 for the period, compared to the Thomson Reuters consensus estimate of $4.250.
 The company issued revenue guidance of -.

-A number of equities research analysts recently issued reports on the company.
-Bank of America lowered Consolidated Edison from a neutral rating to an underperform rating and dropped their target price for the company from $74.00 to $68.00 in a research report on Monday, October 18th.
-Morgan Stanley dropped their target price on Consolidated Edison from $76.00 to $74.00 and set an underweight rating on the stock in a research report on Friday, September 17th.
-Mizuho lowered their price target on Consolidated Edison from $78.00 to $75.00 and set a neutral rating on the stock in a research report on Thursday, October 7th.
-TheStreet raised Consolidated Edison from a c+ rating to a b- rating in a research report on Wednesday, October 20th.
-Finally, KeyCorp lowered their price target on Consolidated Edison from $66.00 to $65.00 and set an underweight rating on the stock in a research report on Tuesday, October 19th.
-Six research analysts have rated the stock with a sell rating and two have given a hold rating to the stock.
-According to data from MarketBeat.com, Consolidated Edison presently has an average rating of Sell and an average price target of $72.57.
+Several equities research analysts have recently issued reports on the stock.
+TheStreet upgraded shares of Consolidated Edison from a c+ rating to a b- rating in a research report on Wednesday, October 20th.
+Mizuho lowered their target price on shares of Consolidated Edison from $78.00 to $75.00 and set a neutral rating on the stock in a report on Thursday, October 7th.
+KeyCorp lowered their target price on shares of Consolidated Edison from $66.00 to $65.00 and set an underweight rating on the stock in a report on Tuesday, October 19th.
+Morgan Stanley lowered their target price on shares of Consolidated Edison from $76.00 to $74.00 and set an underweight rating on the stock in a report on Friday, September 17th.
+Finally, Bank of America downgraded shares of Consolidated Edison from a neutral rating to an underperform rating and lowered their target price for the stock from $74.00 to $68.00 in a report on Monday, October 18th.
+Six analysts have rated the stock with a sell rating and two have issued a hold rating to the company.
+According to data from MarketBeat, Consolidated Edison presently has an average rating of Sell and an average price target of $72.57.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
-Investors of record on Wednesday, November 17th will be issued a dividend of $0.775 per share.
-This represents a $3.10 dividend on an annualized basis and a dividend yield of 3.97%.
-The ex-dividend date of this dividend is Tuesday, November 16th.
-Consolidated Edison’s payout ratio is presently 92.54%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, December 15th.
+Investors of record on Wednesday, November 17th will be paid a dividend of $0.775 per share.
+This represents a $3.10 dividend on an annualized basis and a yield of 3.91%.
+The ex-dividend date is Tuesday, November 16th.
+Consolidated Edison’s payout ratio is 92.54%.

 Consolidated Edison Company Profile